 Remember To Personalize Your Client Reports

-Before we continue, it should be noted however that even if you use an automated reporting software, it shouldn’t necessarily be 100% automated.
+Before we continue, it should be noted however that even if you use an automated reporting software, your reports shouldn’t necessarily be 100% automated.
 In particular, you should still be reviewing your clients' data and providing them with personalized comments and insights.
-After all, report automation isn't a substitute for providing more tailored insights when needed.

-The process of personalizing each report is still much more efficient than generating the reports yourself and goes a long way in terms of providing value and retaining long-term clients.
-Make sure that whichever automated reporting tool you use gives your agency the option to review and approve reports before they are sent to your clients.
+The process of personalizing each automated report is still much more efficient than generating the reports yourself, and goes a long way in terms of providing value and retaining long-term clients.

 Why Report Automation Matters for Agencies